geodesignhub/ESRI-Bridge/README.md

 # ESRI <-> Geodesignhub Bridge

-Simple app showing how to use the ArcGIS API for JavaScript to connect to discover IGC GeoPlanner specific content.
+App using ArcGIS API for JavaScript to connect to discover IGC GeoPlanner specific content.

 ### APIs Used